predrag3141/PSLQ/README.md

 A new strategy, not yet implemented in this repository, is to slow down the Hermite reduction of _H_ to the point where its interior is just reduced enough to enable operations on adjacent rows, and is bounded by a small multiple of the diagonal elements.
 The latter condition just keeps the interior of _H_ from blowing up in absolute value, which would increase the required precision.

 With Hermite reduction slowed down, the last row of _H_, row _n_, reduces to zero less quickly.
 As detailed below, this makes row _n_ available for reducing diagonal elements on the right side of _H_.
 This is what already happens in the last stages of the classical form of PSLQ from the original 1992 PSLQ paper, but only in the right-most column.
-Once the right-most column is fully reduced, putting a zero in _H<sub>n,n-1</sub>_, the same procedure that did that for column _n-1_ works for column _n-2_, then _n-3_, etc. This procedure only works in columns where row _n_ is non-zero.
+Once the right-most column is fully reduced, putting a zero in _H<sub>n,n-1</sub>_, the same procedure that did that for column _n-1_ works for column _n-2_, then _n-3_, etc. This procedure only works in columns to the right of which row _n_ is non-zero .
 Though the zeroes do appear in row _n_ eventually, they only appear when it improves the diagonal of _H_.

 The reason that reducing (the absolute value of) diagonal elements of _H_ makes progress is that it isolates _H<sub>n-1,n-1</sub>_ as an increasingly large diagonal element, compared to the others, which are being reduced.
 Remember, a corollary of lemma 10 in the [1999 paper analyzing PSLQ](https://www.ams.org/journals/mcom/1999-68-225/S0025-5718-99-00995-3/S0025-5718-99-00995-3.pdf) is that the solution is optimal when _H<sub>n-1,n-1</sub>_ is the largest diagonal element.